LeoLeman555/Board_Game_DuckQuest/docs/tests.md

 Pytest will discover all tests in the `tests/` directory.
 Manual tests are explicitly excluded via markers.

+> All test modules now use the central logging system instead of print statements.
+> Logs are written to both the console (level: INFO) and the `logs/duck_quest.log` file (level: DEBUG).
+> This allows better traceability during debugging, especially for test failures or skipped scenarios.

 ## Manual UI Test

 Due to the use of mainloop() in the UI, it cannot be tested automatically.